-Like the likelihood ratio $w(\psi)$, (2) gives an omnibus measure of departure; all potential directions away from the hypothesis H{ψ} are averaged in the calculation of p-values.
-We propose a measure of departure that incorporates information in the data about the relevant direction of deviation from H{ψ} , by conditioning.
+Like the likelihood ratio $w(\boldsymbol{\psi})$, (2) gives an omnibus measure of departure; all potential directions away from the hypothesis $H{\boldsymbol{\psi}}$ are averaged in the calculation of the p-value.
+We propose a measure of departure that incorporates information in the data about the relevant direction of deviation from $H{\boldsymbol{\psi}}$, by conditioning.
 Some comparison of omnibus and directional tests is given in Fraser and Reid (2006).

 We consider testing independence for the data in Table 1 to illustrate the ideas in a context in which they can readily be visualized.
-The nuisance parameter, λ is fourdimensional, consisting of the intercept, one row effect and two parameters for column effects, which are eliminated from inference by conditioning on the table margins.
-The full model has an additional two-dimensional parameter of interest, ψ , representing the interaction between rows and columns, and the hypothesis of independence is $H_0: \psi = 0$.
+The nuisance parameter λ is fourdimensional, consisting of the intercept, one row effect and two parameters for column effects, which are eliminated from inference by conditioning on the table margins.
+The full model has an additional two-dimensional parameter of interest, ψ , representing the interaction between rows and columns, and the hypothesis of independence is H_0 : $\psi = 0$.
 Both models can easily be fitted using software for generalized linear models.

 We measure departure from H{ψ} on a line in the sample space, indexed by $t \in \mathbb{R}$.
 As t varies from zero to its maximum possible value, the magnitude of departure varies from the null hypothesis, through the observed table, and through other 2 × 3 tables with the same margins.
 Four of these tables are indicated in the right-hand side of Figure 1: the independence table, t = 0, an intermediate table, t = 0.5, the observed table, t = 1, and the most extreme table consistent with the margins, t = 2.
-The upper left panel shows the density h(t), given in (10) below, on this line, with points t = 0, 0.5, 1, 2 indicated.
-The lower left panel shows the shape of the relative density $t^{d-1}h(t)$, for t > 0, used in (11) to compute the directional p-value.
+The upper left panel shows the density $h(t; \psi)$, given in (8) below, on this line, with points t = 0, 0.5, 1, 2 indicated.
+The lower left panel shows the shape of the relative density $t^{d-1}h(t; \psi)$, for t > 0, used in (10) to compute the directional p-value.

-The directional p-value (11) is computed using one-dimensional numerical integration and equals 0.050; the first-order p-value obtained using the asymptotic χ_2^2 distribution of the likelihood ratio statistic is 0.047.
-Skovgaard (2001)'s w^ gives 0.048, and a conditional simulation using the method of Kolassa and Tanner (1994) gives 0.051.
-The sample size in this example is too large for the methods to give very different p-values.
+The directional p-value (10) is computed using one-dimensional numerical integration and equals 0.050; the first-order p-value obtained using the asymptotic χ^2_2 distribution of the likelihood ratio statistic is 0.047.
+Skovgaard (2001)'s w^ gives 0.048, and